jorgenponder/tfa-airco2ntrol-mini/README.md

 The differences are that this version writes the diagram to file instead of showing it in a window, with a bigger diagram (around 2000px wide), and polls slower, around every 30 seconds.*

+# Added file
+publish.py has been added, for publishing the diagram to a Mastodon server, for example at https://botsin.space

+# Original text

 Cross-platform Python logger for [TFA Dostmann Airco2ntrol Mini CO2 monitor](https://www.tfa-dostmann.de/en/product/co2-monitor-airco2ntrol-mini-31-5006/) (31.5006.02) relying on HIDAPI library.

 # Prerequisites